 You’ll probably want to spend at least 2 to 3 hours in the garden, to visit all of the different areas and to enjoy the garden fully.

-What Should You See at the Humble Administrator’s Garden?
+What To See at the Humble Administrator’s Garden

 The garden is full of attractive little “hobbit holes”.
 OK we know that’s not really what they are, but it’s what they look like.
 They were designed to provide a visual link between different areas of the garden.
 Just like little framed windows, these holes tempt the visitor to keep on exploring and discovering more treasures.